 Solar panels will continue to work throughout the entire year!

-The efficiency and solar energy produced will only be reduced if your solar panels are damaged, or if there are bird or critters that may be interfering with the solar system.
+The efficiency and solar energy produced will only be reduced if your solar panels are damaged, or if there are birds or critters that may be interfering with the solar system.

 Renewable resources are those that can be continuously replaced by natural processes.